 Vaping is a fairly new phenomenon.
 Electronic cigarettes have only been available in the U.S. and Europe for about a decade, and that means we don’t fully understand the long-term effects of vaping on users.
-However, we do know enough about the likely risks of vaping and health — based on the safety profiles of the chemicals involved — to understand that vaping is highly unlikely to pose risks to users as great as those of combustible cigarettes.
+However, we do know enough about the likely health risks of vaping — based on the safety profiles of the chemicals involved — to understand that vaping is highly unlikely to pose risks to users as great as those of combustible cigarettes.

 And we actually know more about the risks of vaping to bystanders.
 That’s because there are standards for measuring “environmental exposure” (the risk of breathing chemicals in the air) that can be applied to e-cig vapor.